 What is nicotine?

 Nicotine is an addictive chemical found in tobacco, a plant grown throughout the United States.
-North Carolina, Kentucky, and Georgia produce nearly 80% of the tobacco grown in the country, the majority of which goes to produce both smoked and smokeless tobacco products.
+North Carolina and Kentucky produce over 70% of the tobacco grown in the country, the majority of which goes to produce both smoked and smokeless tobacco products.
 Tobacco products come in many shapes and sizes: cigarettes, cigars, hookah, pipe tobacco, chewing tobacco (dip), and snuff.
 Though electronic cigarettes are not technically tobacco products, they contain nicotine, the same addictive chemical found in tobacco.

 Nicotine is a stimulant, meaning that once it reaches the brain, adrenaline is released into the body.
 At the same time, the brain experiences a rise in dopamine, a chemical that increases feelings of pleasure and motivation but is also connected with rewards.

 Dopamine, then, is inherent in many addictions: When an individual sees what he or she is addicted to, the brain is flooded with dopamine, and the person will therefore take action to give the brain what it wants (in this case, nicotine).
 After a time, the brain becomes accustomed to a new normal.
 Continuing to provide nicotine to the brain will continue to raise the level of dopamine that the brain considers normal.
 Hence, an addiction.

 Why is nicotine dependence something to worry about?

-- Increased risk of lung, mouth, throat, bladder, kidney, pancreatic, and cervical cancers: A person who smokes is more than two times as likely to die from cancer than a nonsmoker is.
+- Increased risk of lung, mouth, throat, bladder, kidney, pancreatic, and cervical cancers: A person who smokes is at least two times as likely to die from cancer than a nonsmoker is.
 The overwhelming majority (90%) of lung cancer cases are caused by smoking.
 Lung cancer has one of the lowest cancer survival rates.